joonkwon/postgres-aurora-k8s-operator/README.md

 * This is written using [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder)
 * Create databases on AWS Aurora Postgres instance
 * Configure ReadWrite and ReadOnly roles for the database
-* [WIP] Create users for the roles.
+* Create users for the roles.
 These users can be used by an applicaion running on K8s container on AWS such as EKS.
 * The user is authenticated using IAM authentication for RDS.
 See [IAM Database Authentication](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html).
 * The container is recommended to use IRSA([IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html))